-A formal procedure will be adopted at the hearing although the process and atmosphere of the meeting itself should be informal.
+We will adopt a formal procedure at the hearing.
+The process and atmosphere of the meeting itself should be informal.
 The customer may attend in person or give their comments and concerns in writing.
-He or she will be invited to explain why he or she is dissatisfied and to explain the nature of the complaint.
+We will invite the customer to explain why he or she is dissatisfied and to explain the nature of the complaint.

 Local Government Ombudsman (LGO) complaints